darklang/docs/docs/contributing/debugging.md

 ## Fuzzer

-## Fluid Debugger

-There is a debugger in the UI that is mostly for debugging the fluid editor.
-Mouse over the gear on the left and select "Fluid Debugger".
+## Contributor Editor Debugging Tools

+There are some tools built into the Editor to help with debugging.
+These include a Fluid debugger and the ability to view the AST of your handlers' code.
+You may turn these on by going to the Contributing tab of the Settings menu within the Editor.